joaobi/blog_OLD/content/post/planespotter.md

 Latest code is available [here](https://github.com/joaobi/planespotter).
 There is a web demo available [here](http://planespotter-demo.azurewebsites.net/).

-The demo is composed of a website that allows you to upload the image of a plane and receive the same images with bounding boxes on the planes it detects and the airline they belong to.
+The demo is composed of a website that allows you to upload the image of a plane and receive the same image with bounding boxes around the planes it detects and the airline they belong to.

 ![Plane detection and Airline Classification](/blog/img/planes.jpg "Plane detection and Airline Classification")